Omrironen4/Omri-Ronen-React-Portfolio/README.md

 ## Description

-Welcome to my porfolio where you can access my information and learn a little bit more about me!
-I developed this porfolio using HTML5, CSS3, JavaScript, and React!
+Welcome to my portfolio where you can access my information and learn a little bit more about me!
+I developed this portfolio using HTML5, CSS3, JavaScript, and React!

 ### How to reach me: